 THE MORE YOU PLAY THE MORE WE LEARN

 Research suggests that difficulties linking different forms of memory together (e.g. shapes and colours) is impaired very early on in dementia (potentially 10 years before diagnosis).
 It is thought that this is because the parts of the brain that link these memories together is one of the earliest to be affected by the disease.

-Help Solve One of the Biggest Mysteries in Brain Science
+Help Solve the Biggest Mysteries in Brain Science

 50 million are currently living with dementia, a figure which is set to increase substantially as worldwide populations age and people live longer.
 Dementia differs from normal aging in that our cognitive functions, or how we think and remember things about ourselves and others, begin to breakdown.
 We have some theories as to why this happens and in some specific cases what might prevent it but we simply don't know enough to help the millions of people who suffer from dementia on a daily basis.
 However, all is not lost, what we do know is that that there may be early warning signs which if detected, could allow us to put treatments in place years before disease onset.
 It's too early to say with certainty but we hope that once we can detect the disease early, we can stop it from progressing completely.